Viva Energy Group Ltd (ASX: VEA) Share Price and News

 Hon Robert M Hill Non-Executive ChairmanNon-Executive Director Jun 2018

-Mr Robert Hill is specialised in corporate and taxation law and who now consults in the area of international political risk.
-He has had experience serving on boards and as chairman of public and private institutions, particularly in the environment and defence sectors.
-Robert was previously Australia's Minister for Defence, Minister for the Environment and Leader of the Government in the Senate during his time as a Senator for South Australia.
+Mr Hill is a former barrister and solicitor who is experienced in corporate and taxation law and who now consults in the area of international political risk.
+He has had experience serving on boards and as chairman of public and private institutions, in the environment and defence sectors.
+Robert Hill was previously Australia's Minister for Defence, Minister for the Environment and Leader of the Government in the Senate during his time as a Senator for South Australia.
 He served as Australia's Ambassador and Permanent Representative to the United Nations in New York.
 Robert is a former Chancellor of the University of Adelaide.
-In 2012, he was made a Companion of the Order of Australia for services to government and the parliament.
-Robert is currently Chairman of Re Group Pty Limited, Director of North Harbour Clean Energy Pty Ltd and a former Chairman of the NSW Biodiversity Conservation Trust.
-He is Member of the Sustainability Committee & Member of the Strategy and Investment Committee.
+Robert is currently the Chairman of Re Group Pty Limited and director of North Harbour Clean Energy Pty Ltd. He is a former Chairman of the NSW Biodiversity Conservation Trust.
+He is member of the Sustainability Committee and Strategy and Investment Committee.

 Dr Arnoud De Meyer Non-Executive Director Jun 2018

-Mr Arnoud De Meyer is a former President of Singapore Management University (SMU) and was previously a Professor in Management Studies at the University of Cambridge and Director of Judge Business School.
-Arnoud was also associated with INSEAD as a professor for 23 years, and was the founding Dean of INSEAD's Asia Campus in Singapore.
+Dr Meyer is a former President of Singapore Management University (SMU) and was previously a Professor in Management Studies at the University of Cambridge and Director of Judge Business School.
+Arnoud was also associated with INSEAD as a professor for 23 years and was the founding Dean of INSEAD's Asia Campus in Singapore.
 Currently he is Professor Emeritus at SMU.
-Arnoud currently serves on the boards of Banyan Tree Holdings, upGrad Tech Pte Ltd, Singapore Symphonia Company, INSEAD and the Ghent University Global Campus, and he is the Chair of Human Capital Leadership Institute and Temasek's Stewardship Asia Centre.
-He was previously an Independent Director of Dassault Systemes (2005 to 2019) and served as an Independent Director for the Department for Business Enterprise and Regulatory Reform (UK) and the Singapore Economic Review Committee.
+Arnoud currently serves on the boards of Banyan Tree Holdings, upGrad Tech Pte Ltd, INSEAD and the Ghent University Global Campus and he is the Chair of Human Capital Leadership Institute, Temasek's Stewardship Asia Centre and Arts Council Limited (Singapore).
+He was previously an Independent Director of Dassault Systemes (2005 to 2019) and served as an independent director for the Singapore Symphonia Company, the Department for Business Enterprise and Regulatory Reform (UK) and the Singapore Economic Review Committee.
 Arnoud also served on the boards of Singapore International Chamber of Commerce and Temasek Management Services.
 He is Chair of the Strategy and Investment Committee.

 Ms Julia Kagan Company Secretary Jul 2019